visionmedia/node-progress/Readme.md

 - `renderThrottle` minimum time between updates in milliseconds defaulting to 16
 - `clear` option to clear the bar on completion defaulting to false
 - `callback` optional function to call when the progress bar completes
+- `isRtlOn` a boolean value that indicates if the bar's direction should progress from right to the left direction (default: `false`).

 ### Tokens